This program happened on September 27, 2024.

 About

 In honor of the current exhibition, Fragments of a Faith Forgotten: The Art of Harry Smith, please join us for a symposium of screenings and public conversations that will shed light on Harry Smith’s singular body of work and explore the broader cultural and historical contexts of his practice.
 The exhibition will be on view on Levels 1 and 3.
 This program is co-presented by the Carpenter Center for the Visual Arts and the Harvard Film Archive.
+Generous support for Carpenter Center programming is provided by the Friends of the Carpenter Center and the Provostial Fund for the Arts and Humanities.

 Participants include: